the1lab/1lab/src/1Lab/HLevel/Closure.lagda.md

 The canonical entry point for the search is `hlevel`{.Agda}, which turns an instance argument of `H-Level`{.Agda} to an actual usable witness.
-Note that the parameter $n$ is explicit: We can not expect Agda to recover $n$ from the expected type of the application.
+Note that the `n` parameter is explicit: this is because it only appears in `hlevel`{.Agda}'s return type, and unification can not recover its value from the context in which `hlevel`{.Agda} appears.

 ```agda
 hlevel : ∀ {ℓ} {T : Type ℓ} n ⦃ x : H-Level T n ⦄ → is-hlevel T n